Neo-223/NeoUi/README.md

 - Buttons, toggles, sliders, and labels
 - Keybinds (with rebinding support)
 - Built-in **Settings tab** (with Toggle Menu + Unload Menu binds)
-- Automatic scrolling for overflowing content and sidebar tabs
+- Scrolling for overflowing content and sidebar tabs

 ---